 i3 4.000 1.000 440.00 8191.500 8191.500 24.000 24.000 0.000 0.000 0.000 0.000 0.000 ; A4

-The following illustrates volume continuously decreasing from 127 (i.e. +24 after mapping) to 0 (i.e. -24 after mapping).
-Instrument 3 has two parameters (7 and 8) taking the start and end volume respectively, and these values will be interpolated by Csound (using scheme GEN07) to produce a continuous change.
+The following illustration shows the volume decreasing continuously from 127 (i.e. +24 after mapping) to 0 (i.e. -24 after mapping).
+Instrument 3 has two parameters (7 and 8) that take the start and end volumes respectively, and these values are interpolated by Csound (using scheme GEN07) to produce a continuous change.

 _ins(Harpsichord) _volumecont _volume(127) A4 _volume(0)